JoshuaWoodsdev/JoshuaWoodsdev/README.md

 <!--
 **JoshuaWoodsdev/JoshuaWoodsdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I am a web developer, focused on c# and opensource.
+I am a web developer based in the USA.
+I am working in Jam Stack and also learning C# + Flutter.